psr7-sessions/storageless/README.md

 This project tries to implement storage-less sessions and to mitigate the issues listed above.

-Most of the logic isn't finalized yet, and this is just a mockup of a [PSR-7](http://www.php-fig.org/psr/psr-7/) middleware that injects a `'session'` attribute (containing session data) into incoming requests.

 ### Assumptions

  * your sessions are fairly small and contain only few identifiers and